 In my early teenage years I learned to ski.
 Being at the snow was my happy place and I went at every opportunity.
 Nothing rivalled skiing on my fun list.
 There were some accidents along the way, nothing serious.
 Mostly they involved jumping off things and not always landing - bad for knees and ankles.

-As the years went by, I realised that the ratio of skiing to snowboarding was changing.
+As the years went by, I realized that the ratio of skiing to snowboarding was changing.
 Now, if I go to the mountain for five days, I am likely to snowboard for four of those days.
 And sometimes I can be on my skis wishing I was on my board.
 Not always.
 Winter is definitely my season.
 I love the crispness of cold weather and the crunch of snow beneath my feet.
 Once the mountains close I am counting down right through summer and waiting for it to end.
 When I'm on the mountain, I have a notebook in my small day pack, so I can sit and write while giving my muscles a break.
 At night I love to sit by the roaring fire lost in writing.
-I'm not the most sociable person on the planet.
+Good times!